Mental Health Facilities Charlotte, NC

 Hopeway

 Hopeway is a mental health facility in Charlotte, NC, located at 1717 Sharon Road West, in the 28210 zip code.
-Hopeway provides partial hospitalization/day treatment and residential treatment.
-Hopeway provides integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
-Some other services available at Hopeway include family psychoeducation, suicide prevention services and integrated primary care services.
+Hopeway provides residential treatment and partial hospitalization/day treatment.
+Hopeway provides dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, adults and young adults.
+Some other services available at Hopeway include family psychoeducation, integrated primary care services and suicide prevention services.

 Learn More